 As expected, Gina’s Free T3 was one of the lowest levels I had ever seen.
 Her diagnosis was untreated thyroid disease.
 When I showed her the results on her lab test, she began to cry—tears of anger that no one over the course of five years had figured out her problem—and tears of relief that finally she could feel better.

 We started Gina on a low dose of Armour Thyroid while further evaluating probable causes of low thyroid function.
 Within the first month her energy improved, and she no longer needed to wear a wool coat to keep warm.
 Eventually, her brain worked better, and she was even able to go back to school for retraining.
 Gina knew that she would enjoy her retirement.

 If you are experiencing unusual fatigue, coldness or have unexpected weight changes no matter how hard you try to eat properly, you may need a proper thyroid evaluation by a Thyroid Specialist at the Sklar Center.
-Give us a call today at 562-596-5196 to request a free consultation.
+Give us a call today at 562-596-5196 to request a consultation.